antarctica/bas-style-kit-docs/site/_core/grid.md

 %}

 Rows can be used within a column to create a nested grid.
 Each nested grid has the same total number of grid columns, but you don't need to use all of them.
-You can also nest the BAS Style Kit grid within the default grid or vice versa.
+You can also nest the alternate grid within the standard grid or vice versa.

-For example, a row has two columns, A and B, spanning 6 columns each in the default grid (12 columns).
-Column A has a row with three nested columns, each spanning 8 columns each of the BAS Style Kit grid.
+For example, a row has two columns, A and B, spanning 6 columns each in the standard grid (12 columns).
+Column A has a row with three nested columns, each spanning 8 columns each of the alternate grid.

 {% example html %}
 <div class="bsk-row">